’49 – Kol

 Kol felt warm anger slowly fill him.
 The Great Father loved them so much!
 And if it weren’t for the Bourj, the workers could have lived here, with the Tall Workers.
 And then the Tall Workers would learn to work with them, as they worked with each other.

 “Good Workers, it is time to fight.
 We do not want to fight, but we know we must, for all Workers everywhere.
 You were promised rifles for this fight, but the Bourj took them.
-We do not have enough rifles for all.
+We no longer have enough rifles for all.
 And the Tall Workers, they are weak, and afraid.
 This is why they lashed out at you, in confusion and fear.
 You all know their weaknesses.
 They cannot climb as you do, or do red Work with their knives.
 We will let them have the few rifles here, for they are too fragile without them.
 We will forgive them for their weakness.”

 The Bright Lady kept her hand talking.

 “Bourj slaves are attacking our Father’s city right now.
-The Tall workers can hear the fight, but we can smell it.
+The Tall Workers can hear the fight, but we can smell it.
 The city may… “ she paused.
 “The Father’s place is threatened.
 The Bourj want to make all of this a Bad Place.”

 Kol found himself exposing his slashing-teeth again.
 Only a Bourj would make a bad place.